dsibilly/yewdar/backgrounds.md

 ### Soldier

-Fantasy AGE Basic Rulebook

-You are a soldier, possibly even a guard or mercenary, who has signed up to fight for your country.
-You’ve trained for combat, but also had an education in how to live and work as part of a unit as well as how to take and execute an order.
+You're a soldier, possibly even a guard or mercenary, who has signed up to fight for your country.
+You’ve trained for combat, but you also had an education in how to live and work as part of a unit as well as how to take and execute an order.
 A soldier who doesn’t follow orders is useless.
 Perhaps your time as a soldier is over and you’re on your own again, or maybe you deserted for some reason.

 ### Tradesperson

 Resting somewhere between the laborer and guilder, the tradesperson specializes in some kind of skilled manual labor, such as masonry, carpentry, clockmaking, blacksmithing, or any of dozens of other trades.
 You’ve been trained in a trade and know how to talk about its practical and theoretical applications, which allows you to accurately plan and execute jobs.

-### Warcaller
+### Warcaller (Orc)

-By birth, selection or rite of challenge, you lead \(or once led\) a sept of orc clanfolk.
-Many fists of warriors answer your call, and you are yourself a fierce combatant.
+By birth, selection, or rite of challenge, you lead \(or once led\) a sept of orc clanfolk.
+Many fists of warriors answer your call, and you are yourself a fierce combatant in your own right.
 While the sept serves you, you also serve the sept, and when a threat arises you may be called upon to leave your people and deal with it personally.

-### Wise One
+### Wise One (Orc)

 See [Mystic](#mystic)